TMRJIJ/Night-Shift-on-Unsupported-Macs/README.md

 This script will replace the CoreBrightness.framework with one already patched with the matching hex value in CoreBrightness.framework for most older/unsupported hardware.

 All credits for this work goes to Piker Alpha.
 Thanks!
+Special thanks to [pookjw](https://github.com/pookjw/), PeterHolbrook, [dosdude1](https://github.com/dosdude1/), and [aonez](https://github.com/aonez/) for their continued critiques and support from their own source work.

 As requested, this script is intended as non-commerical, with no Donation requests, Open Source, and must give thanks to Pike!
 Blog URL: [Click Here](https://pikeralpha.wordpress.com/2017/01/30/4398/)